xenomorphis/ApexEvents/Readme.rst

 ``/lvl9rank``
     | *No permissions needed*
-    | Writes extended ranking information of the user into his personal chat or shows the whole current
-      leaderboard in a new window.
+    | Displays the current tournament leaderboard.
 Only available during a LEVEL9 event.

 ``/summitrank``
     | *No permissions needed*